baobabKoodaa/ouija/README.md

 - The Ouija board image is a photograph of the original Ouija board from 1889, created by Kennard Novelty Company.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Ouija#/media/File:Ouija_board_-_Kennard_Novelty_Company.png), this image is in the public domain.
 Photographer is unknown.
 - Planchette PNG image is from [KindPNG](https://www.kindpng.com/imgv/hToiomo_transparent-planchette-png-ouija-board-planchette-png-png/), which provide permission for use in "non-commercial or personal projects".
 Author is unknown.
 - Smoke effect used in tooltip is adapted from work by [chokcoco](https://segmentfault.com/a/1190000041189786/en).
 I modified the effect heavily in order to get smoother transitions for dissipation and hover.
 Those transitions now animate the Perlin turbulence filter by using SVG animate (not CSS!) in addition to some CSS transitions.
-- Text glitch effect used in spirit message was popularized by Tiktok and implementation is adapted from [AmazingCSS](https://amazingcss.com/glitch-text-effect-like-tiktok/).
+- Spirit message text glitch Tiktok effect was popularized by Tiktok, implementation adapted from [AmazingCSS](https://amazingcss.com/glitch-text-effect-like-tiktok/).
+- Spirit message text glitch Zalgotext was inspired by [the legendary Stackoverflow answer](https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags), implementation adapted from [tchouky](https://eeemo.net/) and [The Great Rambler](https://github.com/TheGreatRambler/another-zalgo.js/)
 - Magnifying glass effect adapted from [W3Schools](https://www.w3schools.com/howto/howto_js_image_magnifier_glass.asp) example code.
 - Font 'Feral' was created by Marcus Lien Gundersen and was downloaded from [1001fonts](https://www.1001fonts.com/feral-font.html), which provide permission for both personal and commercial use.
 - Font 'Carnevalee Freakshow' was created by Chris Hansen and was downloaded from [1001fonts](https://www.1001fonts.com/carnivalee-freakshow-font.html), which provide permission for both personal and commercial use.